WouterBant/GEVit-DL2-Project/Blogpost_wouter.md

 ## Post Hoc Equivariant Models
 ### Introduction
-Although there are many advantages of equivariant models, they are often memory expensive and require many epochs for convergence.
-Because of this, their widespread adoption is hindered.
-To overcome this problem, we built in this section on the work of (TODO cite basu) to make any model equivariant with little to no finetuning.
+Equivariant models offer many advantages, but they are often memory-intensive and require numerous epochs to converge.
+This has hindered their widespread adoption.
+To address this issue, we have built upon the work of Basu (TODO citation needed) to make any image classification model equivariant with minimal ot no fine-tuning.

-(TODO cite basu) achieved this by invariantly aggregating the latent dimension of transformed inputs.
-In his work he proposed (among other ways) to use mean pooling and using a neural network to give importance scores for a weighted average of embeddings.
+Basu (TODO citation needed) achieved this by invariantly aggregating the latent dimensions of transformed inputs.
+In his work, he proposed several methods, including mean pooling and using a neural network to assign importance scores for a weighted average of embeddings.
 The pipeline for this method is visualized in the image below:

 ![figure](figures/posthocaggregation.png)
-> This image displays how post hoc equivariance works.
-The input image is transformed in all ways one ones to be equivariant (in this case 90 degree rotations).
-Each image is passed through the same model which either provides latent embedding or class probabilities.
-Afterwards these embeddings (or probabilities) are aggregated in an invariant way.
+This image illustrates how post hoc equivariance works.
+The input image undergoes various transformations to achieve equivariance (in this case, 90-degree rotations).
+Each transformed image is processed by the same model, which generates latent embeddings or class probabilities.
+These embeddings (or probabilities) are then aggregated in an invariant manner.

-Besides these ways of aggregating the embeddings we propose and evaluate the following ways of aggregating the latent dimensions: sum, max pooling, multi-head attention without positional encodings.
-Furthermore we experiment with predicting the class with the highest probability among all transformation and predicting the class with the highest product of probabilities.
-In the next section we will more formally discuss these methods.
+In addition to the aggregation methods suggested by Basu, we propose and evaluate the following approaches for aggregating latent dimensions: sum pooling, max pooling, and multi-head attention without positional encodings.
+Furthermore, we experiment with predicting the class with the highest probability among all transformations and predicting the class with the highest product of probabilities.
+In the next section, we will discuss these methods in more detail.

 ### Method
 Similar to the idea of Basu et al. (2023), which they proposed a finetuning method called equituning that starts with potentially non-equivariant model M and produces a model $M_G$ that is equivariant to a group G.